Displaying present location in the site.

 Human Rights Impact Assessment

-NEC has been conducting human rights impact assessments since fiscal 2019 in order to further improve the effectiveness of its human rights due diligence.
+NEC has been conducting human rights impact assessments since fiscal year 2019 in order to further improve the effectiveness of its human rights due diligence.
+Since fiscal year 2020, it has also been promoting initiatives focused on salient human rights issues.

 Together with Ernst & Young ShinNihon LLC, the Company conducted a quantitative human rights impact assessment for the NEC Group’s main businesses in accordance with the UNGPs.

-BSR conducted interviews with 22 divisions, mainly business divisions, from a third-party perspective to confirm the specific details of issues including business activities, management systems, and workplace issues.
+BSR conducted interviews with 22 divisions, mainly business divisions, from a third-party perspective.
+These were conducted to confirm the specific details of issues including business activities, management systems, and workplace issues.
 The list of human rights issues was updated to better reflect the actual situation.

 In executing its AI business, NEC has formulated companywide regulations covering policies for the appropriate protection of basic human rights such as privacy, their structure, planning, implementation, inspection and revision.